 Members of the MSHS Drama Club present a play in the Fall & Spring each year.
 Typically the spring production is a musical.
 It is not unusual to have 50-70 middle and high school students participate in these productions and they are very well done.
 For additional information, contact Mrs. Wendy Golob at (269) 930-2371.

-The environmental club conducts weekly meetings on Wednesdays to discuss environmental activities we can do at school and in the community.
+The environmental club participates in environmental activities both at school and in the community.
 We help both schools celebrate Earth Day, oversee and collect bottles and paper at the middle/high school, ensure recycle bins are visible and available at both schools and plan group activities, including visiting science museums and work days at Sarett Nature Center.

 FIRST Robotics – CW Tech Robotarians